 With the impending release of JOHN CARTER on DVD, and THE AVENGERS breaking records at the box office, it is past time to compare and contrast these two latest Disney/Buena Vista movies.

 Once more, my John Carter video primer!
 Not long until the DVD is available!
 To help push for a sequel, visit the BackToBarsoom website.

-A little bit of science fiction, running, travel, beer drinking, reviews, and....well...a little bit of everything.
+A little bit of science fiction, running, travel, beer drinking, reviews, tech and....well...a little bit of everything.
 Look around, buy a few books, check out the Grand Canyon app...stay a while.